mbtomori/git-started-with-version-control/git-activity/5-collaboration-workflow.md

 So how do you go about implementing this workflow?
 Here are the steps:
 #### 1. Check that you are on the main branch
-Before doing anything, make sure you are on the main branch by typing the following in the command line.
+Before doing anything, make sure you are on the main branch by typing the following in the terminal.
 ```shell
 git branch  //returns a list of all branches
    ```